 Use these occasions to grab more attention by making your email newsletter content relevant.

 April Fool’s Day (April 1st)

-April Fool’s Day is the perfect time for practical jokes.
-Be sure to keep the humor in your newsletter on the lighter side and let your audience know (at some point) that your silly gag is meant to get a few laughs, not lawsuits.
+April Fool’s Day is the perfect time for jokes.
+It can be in your April newsletter subject line or in the body of text.
+Keep the humor on the lighter side.
+And let your audience know (at some point) that your silly gag is meant to get a few laughs, not lawsuits.

 Alternatives to April Fool’s Day

 - International Fun at Work Day

 - Walk to Work Day

 - Fossil Fool’s Day

 World Autism Awareness Day is a United Nations led initiative that brings more attention to people with autism spectrum disorder.
 Most conversations will center around children and their daily struggles with autism.
 Show your support with your own charity drive or by rallying behind a local Autism awareness campaign.